OS-6870 Authorization to extend an existing surface lease area for a multi-well pad

 Latest update

-July 10, 2024 – Indian Oil and Gas Canada intends to make a determination regarding whether the carrying out of the project is likely to cause significant adverse environmental effects.
-To help inform this determination, Indian Oil and Gas Canada is inviting public comments until August 9, 2024 respecting that determination.
+August 9, 2024 – The public comment period on the project is closed.
+Indian Oil and Gas Canada is considering comments received to help inform its determination on whether the carrying out of the project is likely to cause significant adverse environmental effects.

 Participate